tigerabrodi/Raveny/README.md

 ## Background and Goal

 I love food and I like cooking :yum:.
 My goal with this side-project is to learn very much :smiley:.
-After releasing the initial version, I plan on collecting feedback for a week or two, then maintain/update this project for about 1-2 months, I will probably even add new features, aside from fixing bugs and improving the UX/UI :tada:
+After releasing the initial version, I plan on collecting feedback for a week or two, then maintain/update this project for about 1-2 months, aside from fixing bugs and improving the UX/UI, I will probably even add new features :tada:

 ## Installation